opentok/opentok-node/README.md

 });
 ```

-Note that you can only register a callback for a specific group&event.
-When registering a new callback for the
+Note that you can only register a callback for a specific group and event.
+When registering
-same event you are replacing the previous registration.
+a new callback for the a previously registered event, you replace the previous registration.

-To unregister a callback you have can use the ``opentok.unregisterCallback(callbackId, callback)`` method.
+To unregister a callback, use the `OpenTok.unregisterCallback(callbackId, callback) method.

 ```javascript
 opentok.unregisterCallback(callbackId, function(error) {